 Is walking real exercise?
 Yes, walking is real cardio!
 Many people think of walking as a beginner’s exercise, and it is great for beginners.
 But walking is the most popular exercise in the US, and likely worldwide as well.
 We’ll show you that not only is walking real exercise, but you can meet most or all of your fitness requirements with it.

 There’s an assumption that you’ll need to eventually need to add running, yoga, or routine trips to the gym to really meet your intended health and fitness goals.
 It’s time to forget all the myths surrounding exercise and learn what walking can really do for your health.

 Walking can give you the same benefits as almost any other exercise routine.
 It’s a good form of cardio, helping to improve conditions like high blood pressure, heart disease, and diabetes.
 It helps you build muscle groups and gain strength.
 Walking can even help you improve your flexibility and range of motion.
-While a walking routine may not be the fastest way to look like a bodybuilder or engage in rapid weight loss (which is unhealthy anyway), it may be the best long-term solution to permanent weight control and better overall health.
+While a walking routine may not be the fastest way to look like a bodybuilder or engage in rapid weight loss (which is unhealthy anyway), walking may be the best long-term solution to permanent weight control and better overall health.

 Is Walking Really Cardio?

 Yes!
 Cardiovascular exercise is defined as an activity that raises your heart rate to the level where you’ll burn fat and calories.
 The great thing about cardio (and probably the best-kept secret) is there is no “best” cardio exercise.
 Any activity that you enjoy, you are capable of continuing and raises your heart rate can become the core of your regular cardio routine.